-Police: As policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
-Likewise, remember in your prayers members of Stamford’s EMS and Fire Department, and our military women and men who protect our nation.
+Police: Policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
+Likewise, remember in your prayers Stamford’s EMS and Fire Department and our military women and men who protect our nation..

 Project Rachel Ministry: Offers free and confidential help to those seeking healing after abortion.
 Come back to God’s love and mercy.
-Call 203-416-1619 or firstname.lastname@example.org.
+Call 203-895-3554 or email@example.com for more information.

 Natural Family Planning & Fertility Care: Natural Family Planning / Fertility Care – Are you seeking a family planning method that is natural, effective, and morally sound?
 The Creighton Model System is based upon a couple’s knowledge and understanding of their naturally-occurring phases of fertility and infertility.
 Engaged couples preparing for marriage, as well as married couples, and couples who are experiencing infertility issues, can all benefit from using this system.
 The teachers of the Creighton Model System are trained allied health professionals, and specifically-trained physicians have been educated to incorporate the Creighton Model System into their medical practice.
 For a FREE introductory session, please contact Angela Marchetti at firstname.lastname@example.org